Jasmine-Energy/pools-contracts/docs/JasminePoolFactory.md

 Allows pool fee managers to update the beneficiary to receive pool fees         across all Jasmine pools

-*Requirements:     - Caller must have fee manager role     - New beneficiary cannot be zero address     - If new beneficiary is a contract, must support IERC777Recipient interface emits BaseWithdrawalFeeUpdate &amp; BaseRetirementFeeUpdate *
+*Requirements:     - Caller must have fee manager role     - New beneficiary cannot be zero address emits BaseWithdrawalFeeUpdate &amp; BaseRetirementFeeUpdate *

 #### Parameters